Bengals coach Taylor remains confident despite 0-3 start

 “This group is too strong to allow that to happen,” he added.
 “It’s just so disappointing because we were right there at the end.”

-Cincinnati overcame a dreadful start and a 14-point deficit by scoring 17 points on three consecutive drives to take the lead on Randy Bullock’s 43-year field goal with 4:54 remaining.
+Cincinnati overcame a dreadful start and a 14-point deficit by scoring 17 points on three consecutive drives to take the lead on Randy Bullock’s 43-yard field goal with 4:54 remaining.

 The trouble was the Bengals couldn’t hold it, allowing Buffalo’s Frank Gore to score on a 1-yard plunge with 1:50 left before falling short on their final drive.

-The game ended when quarterback Andy Dalton, facing third-and-5 at Buffalo’s 28 and with 20 seconds left, had his pass intended for Auden Tate deflected by safety Micah Hyde and intercepted by Tre’Davious White.
+The game ended when quarterback Andy Dalton, facing third-and-5 at the Buffalo 28 and with 20 seconds left, had his pass intended for Auden Tate deflected by safety Micah Hyde and intercepted by Tre’Davious White.

 “It’s one of those things.
 It’s frustrating at times the offense isn’t playing well, the defense is playing well,” Dalton said.
 “For us, it’s like we’ve got to put it all together. ...
 Zac’s animated, he should have been.
 But the biggest thing is we’ve got to stay together.”